-Less than two months after the attack in Goleta, James Doolittle, a lieutenant colonel in the Army, would lead the first of many U.S. air raids on the Japanese homeland, showing that Japan was vulnerable to air attacks.
+Less than two months after the attack in Goleta, James Doolittle and his Raiders would lead the first of many U.S. air raids on the Japanese homeland, showing that Japan was vulnerable to air attacks.

 In 1953, Tex Blankenship purchased 20 acres of Ellwood land with the intention of building a restaurant on it.
 Tex also purchased timbers from the Goleta oil field pier that was bombed by the Japanese during WWII.
 He used them to start building the Timbers restaurant, but it was not opened until 1963 when the Velliotes family bought it.
 Today it sits closed.